 Exploring the relationship between form and content.

 By transforming paintings into sculptures, making multiples of sausages look like cactuses, constructing Classical roman busts reminiscent of brutalist attributes, making ‘reverse paintings’ and using colour to bind his work together, Jean-Philippe Dordolo‘s practice is rich in playfulness, yet addresses social concerns such as hierarchies, whilst referencing art history and culture at large.
-In this interview, the artist reveals the techniques behind his practise.
+In this interview, the artist reveals the techniques behind his practice.

 Jean-Philippe Dordolo (b.
 1981 Orange, France) studied his BA at Byam Shaw / Central St Martins, London (UK).
 He has exhibited nationally and internationally at The Cut, Halesworth, Centrum, Berlin, Edinburgh Sculpture Workshop, Edinburgh, Bermondsey Project, London, Bohunk Institute, Nottingham, AIR Archway, London, Art First Projects, London, Large Glass, London, amongst others.
 Residencies include: Centrum, Berlin, Triangle Workshop, NY, Micro Residency, Edinburgh Sculpture Workshop, Edinburgh,Vinyl Site / Vinyl Art Space, Birmingham, and Ambit Drawing Residency, Norfolk (UK).
 He is currently carrying out his MFA in Fine Art at the Slade School of Art, London.